WhitzardAgent/WhitzardGen/README.md

 Current focus:

 - image and video generation
+- prompt generation on top of a local T2T backend
 - single-machine multi-GPU execution
 - persistent workers for heavy models
 - dataset-oriented export and organization